biancaBotea/F1StrategyAssistant/README.md

 To make the agent smarter and provide more useful feedback, I incorporated few-shot prompting.
 This helps the agent understand how to interpret the model’s output and offer more than just a recommendation.
 Instead, it explains why a particular decision is being made, ensuring that the strategist knows the reasoning behind each suggestion.

 (This was also super helpful when I realized my model wasn't performing as well as I'd hoped.
-Ah, the joys of debugging. 😅)
+Ah, the joys of debugging.)

 ``` python
 """